 Launched simultaneously alongside the 10th gen chips, Intel’s 400 series of chipsets are also now available.
 Now on the ‘tick’ of their tick-tock production cycle, this series includes the B460, H470, and W480 chipsets among others, as well as the Z490, which may well be the best of the bunch.
 With 24 PCIe 3.0 lanes, Wi-Fi 6 integrated wireless, and support for Optane Memory and Intel Smart Sound Technology, this chipset combined with the new Comet Lake CPUs could prove a force to be reckoned with.

-We’ll soon be beginning to integrate Intel’s 10th gen chips and 400 series chipsets into our own range of rack mountable computers so you can start to take advantage of the promised performance boosts.
+We’re pleased to confirm that Intel’s 10th generation of chips are now in stock and available throughout our Entry Level and Workstation series of units.
+The CPUs will be added to these units across our entire range of products, from 1U to 4U, so you can start to take advantage of the promised performance boosts.
 If you would like to know more about Comet Lake and how you can get your hands on it within one of our PCs, please get in touch with the team.